ISWAP eliminates scores of Boko Haram fighters in renewed clash

-A deadly clash between ISWAP and Boko Haram on Friday June 23, has left many terrorists killed in the North East of Borno State.
+A deadly clash between Islamic State of the West African Province, ISWAP, and Boko Haram, on Friday, has left many terrorists killed in the North East of Borno State.

-Sources said some of the Boko Haram fighters on motorcycles staged an ambush to attack two vehicles of ISWAP which led to a heavy fighting.
+Sources said some of the Boko Haram fighters on motorcycles staged an ambush on two ISWAP vehicles, which led to heavy fighting.

-He said, “The Boko Haram fighters were among those who attacked and killed 8 farmers in Mafa communities recently.”
+He said: “The Boko Haram fighters were among those who attacked and killed eight farmers in Mafa communities recently.”

 Disclaimer